Mormonism and women: 20th and 21st centuries changes in church policies about women

 The First Presidency made the Relief Society an auxiliary to the church, removing their independent financial status in 1970.
 In 1977, First Presidency member N. Eldon Tanner told a meeting of church leaders that presidency of the Relief Society should be considered a partner with the Melchizedek priesthood.

 Other developments during the presidency of Spencer W. Kimball included having young women class advancements recognized in sacrament meeting and, in 1978, the First Presidency and Quorum of the Twelve Apostles issued a policy which approved of women praying in sacrament meeting.
 Women had been barred praying in sacrament meeting from 1967 to 1978.
 In 1980, the general presidents of the Relief Society, Young Women, and Primary were invited to sit on the stand with the male general authorities during general conference.
 In 1984, a woman spoke in general conference for the first time since 1931; since then, women have spoken in every general conference.
 In 1978, a conference session specifically for women was added, initially two weeks before the October general conference, which was later changed to one week beforehand, then to Conference Weekend itself in 2018.
-In the April 2013 general conference, women gave prayers for the first time.
+In the April 2013 general conference, Jean Stevens became the first woman to recite a prayer at a general session of a general conference.

 In 1978, a policy that a woman was not allowed to be a Sunday School president was clarified to a bishop in a Boston suburb.
 Also in 1978, Alice Colton Smith, a member of the Relief Society General Board, remarked in a letter to Leonard J. Arrington that women were once permitted to join in or stand as an observer at the blessing of her baby, but now were rarely permitted to do so.
 In 1975, the LDS church allowed Maureen Ursenbach Beecher to continue to work in the History Division after the birth of her daughter.
 Previously, the church's policy was to terminate new mothers' employment; after consulting with their legal counsel, the church changed their policy to allow women employees to continue working after several weeks of maternity leave.